JDWHITFORD/JDWHITFORD.github.io/README.md

-# Project Title

-Joshua Whitford's Arthrex Technical Assignment
+# Joshua Whitford's Arthrex Technical Assignment

+JDW January 16 2024 - Arthrex simple assignment for viewing, placing, and manipulating STLs.
+Summary follows.
+Created here on github after request from recruiting.
+Will be flagged as private and/or deleted after review.
+Commits made to main for expedience - normal commit procedures are to create a bug in a tracker, new branch per bug.

 ## Table of Contents